 Public Disclosure of Pfizer Clinical Study Data and Authorship

-1. Purpose & Scope
+1. PURPOSE & SCOPE

 Additionally, Pfizer is committed to meeting the five Principles for Responsible Clinical Trial Data Sharing identified by the European Federation of Pharmaceutical Industries and Associations and the Pharmaceutical Research and Manufacturers of America.

-- Registration of Pfizer-sponsored studies.
+- Registration of Pfizer-sponsored studies and study status

 - Posting of study results by Pfizer

 - Publication of Pfizer-sponsored studies

-- Authorship of medical publications
+- Authorship of Pfizer-sponsored studies

 - Investigator access to data from studies in which they participated

 - Enhanced data sharing with researchers